-Imagery used in campaign materials reflects the diverse range of Australians.
+Imagery used in campaign reflects the diverse range of Australians.
 The interests, lifestyles and contributions of women, Indigenous and culturally and linguistically diverse communities are realistically portrayed and their participation and contribution to Australian society is recognised.

 Principle 3: Campaign materials should be objective and not directed at promoting party political interests

-Campaign materials are presented in objective language and are free of political argument.
+The campaign is presented in objective language and are free of political argument.

-Campaign materials do not try to foster a positive impression of a particular political party or promote party political interests.
+The campaign does not try to foster a positive impression of a particular political party or promote party political interests.

-do not mention the party in Government by name;
+does not mention the party in Government by name;

-do not directly attack or scorn the views, policies or actions of others such as the policies and opinions of opposition parties or groups;
+does not directly attack or scorn the views, policies or actions of others such as the policies and opinions of opposition parties or groups;

-do not include party-political slogans or images;
+does not include party political slogans or images;

-have not been designed to influence public support for a political party, a candidate for election, a Minister or a Member of Parliament; and
+has not been designed to influence public support for a political party, a candidate for election, a Minister or a Member of Parliament; and

-do not refer or link to the websites of politicians or political parties.
+does not refer or link to the websites of politicians or political parties.